Assassination of Edmund I, King of the English (946)

 A Victim of Political Association?

 In 944, Ælfgifu of Shaftesbury, the mother of Edmund’s two sons, Eadwig (born circa 940) and Edgar (born circa 943) died.
 She may not have been legally married to Edmund.
-No record of any marriage exists and she may not have been officially recognized as queen. Ælfgifu was styled as concubina regis (royal concubine) in a charter.
+No marriage record exists and she may not have been officially recognized as queen. Ælfgifu was styled as concubina regis (royal concubine) in a charter.
 In two later chronicles, she was styled as queen but this may be the result of her higher status after death as a saint and the mother of two kings.
 Possibly, the lack of a legal marriage between their parents could have questioned the succession rights of Eadwig and Edgar.
 Edmund’s brother Eadred appears to have been acknowledged as Edmund’s successor throughout his reign but if Edmund reigned until his sons reached maturity, the likelihood that Eadred would succeed to the throne would diminish.
-Edmund’s long absence away from court in 945 while on a military campaign in the north, could have provided Eadred the time to contemplate the situation and come up with a plan.
+Edmund’s long absence away from court in 945 while on a military campaign in the north could have given Eadred the time to contemplate the situation and come up with a plan.

 Halloran theorized that it is probable that Edmund’s killer was not apprehended or identified and so no motive for the murder could be established.
 Edmund’s killer was not named in any chronicles for more than 100 years after Edmund’s death and the name that eventually appeared was probably chosen on purpose because its meaning was understood all too well.
 In Old English leof(a) meant “beloved” and so the use of the name Leofa for an assassin seems quite ironic.

 William of Malmesbury says in his chronicle that “…rumours about his death…spread all over England.”
 Some of these rumors may have blamed the person who had the most to gain from Edmund’s death – his brother Eadred.
 It is odd that a thief returned from an exile of six years and decided to attend a royal feast, uninvited, and that he did not hide in the back of the hall but sat next to a special guest.
-Furthermore, none of the guests recognized him but after his body is hacked, he is positively identified.
-It is also odd that King Edmund definitely recognized the uninvited guest and attacked him.
+Furthermore, none of the guests recognized him but after his body was hacked, he was positively identified.
+It is also odd that King Edmund recognized the uninvited guest and attacked him.

 Halloran says that the accounts of John of Worcester and William of Malmesbury, who were both monks, are “improbable and conflicting” and that they “may have been written deliberately to counter any suggestion that the king’s death resulted from a politically motivated conspiracy.”
 He further suggests that prior accounts of the murder that suggested a conspiracy were revised and that Leofa was invented with two storylines – the thief who returned from exile intent upon killing the king or the thief who wanted to kill the king’s unnamed steward.
 Halloran says that the purpose of John of Worcester’s and William of Malmesbury’s stories about King Edmund’s death was to protect the reputation of the monarchy and the church which greatly benefited from kings.